ASFHyP3/actions/README.md

       local_package_name: hyp3_plugin  # Required; package to produce a coverage report for
       conda_env_name: hyp3-plugin      # Required; conda environment name to activate
       # Optional; default shown
-      python_version: >-
+      python_versions: >-
         ["3.8", "3.9", "3.10"]
 ```

 to test your Python package and produce a coverage report for.
-Importantly, `python_version` *must* be a valid JSON string
+Importantly, `python_versions` *must* be a valid JSON string
 containing a list of python version strings.

 ### [`reusable-release.yml`](./.github/workflows/reusable-release.yml)